JetBrains/Qodana/topics/python.md

 ### Analyzing pull requests

+<link-summary>Learn how to configure %product% for analyzing pull requests to your Python projects.</link-summary>

 <include from="lib_qd.topic" element-id="analyzing-pull-requests" use-filter="empty,python,native"/>

 ### Overriding the Python interpreter

+<link-summary>You can tell the `%python-linter%` and `%python-co-linter%` linters to use a different version of the Python interpreter.</link-summary>

 You can tell the `%python-linter%` and `%python-co-linter%` linters to use a different version of the Python interpreter.
 To do this, follow the instructions below.